maxrottersman/headless_filmmaking/scripts_vertical_shorts/Headless Filmmaking Vertical Shorts From Photos.md

 # Headless Filmmaking: Vertical Shorts From Photos

+THESE SCRIPTS HAVE BEEN UPDATED 2/6/23 BUT THE IDEA HERE REMAINS THE SAME

 First, we want to take our photos and set their height to the height of our vertical video (shorts); that is, 1920 in most cases

 View: [Sample short created](https://youtube.com/shorts/B_dL4saQyUg?feature=share)